flukejones/asusctl/README.md

 - [X] Set battery charge limit (with kernel supporting this)
 - [X] Fancy fan control on G14 + G15 thanks to @Yarn1
 - [X] Graphics mode switching between iGPU, dGPU, and On-Demand
+- [X] Toggle bios setting for boot/POST sound
+- [X] Toggle bios setting for "dedicated gfx" mode on supported laptops (g-sync)

 # FUNCTIONS

 ## Graphics switching

 A new feature has been added to enable switching graphics modes.
 This can be disabled in the config with `"manage_gfx": false,`.
-Please be aware it is a work in progress.
+Additionally there is an extra setting for laptops capable of g-sync dedicated gfx mode to enable the graphics switching to switch on dedicated gfx for "nvidia" mode.

 The CLI option for this does not require root until it asks for it, and provides instructions.